The Portal of Geriatrics Online Education

 Contact person/corresponding author:

-Adelman, R, Capello, C and Lofaso, V. Introduction to the Older Patient.
-POGOe - Portal of Geriatric Online Education; 2007 Available from: http://www.pogoe.org/productid/19011
+Ronald Adelman, Carol Capello and Veronica Lofaso.
+Introduction to the Older Patient.
+POGOe - Portal of Geriatrics Online Education; 2007 Available from: https://www.pogoe.org/productid/19011

 Comments